-- If you need to utilize the call schedule contact the designated chief resident for your assigned ED and send an email to Jeremy Brenneman with Drs.
-Ballester and Dupre included in carbon copy.
+- If you need to utilize the call schedule contact the designated chief resident for your assigned ED and send an email to Reid Vernon with Drs.
+Mann and Dupre included in carbon copy

-- All call shifts, with the exception of Sunday, Monday, and Tuesday as detailed below, will be 24 hours covering day, transition, and night shifts at MVH, KMC, DCH, and WPMC.
-We are not responsible for covering remote sites (ie MVS, Sycamore) or off-service residents.
+- All call shifts, with the exception of Monday, and Tuesday as detailed below, will be 24 hours covering day, transition, and night shifts at MVH, MVH-North Days, KMC, DCH, and WPMC.
+We are not responsible for covering remote sites (ie MVS, Sycamore) or off-service residents

-- US/KMC: R1s on ultrasound will take call Mondays (Sunday overnight, Monday morning and transition), Wednesdays, and Fridays for those 2 weeks.
-If they get called in Monday they will be ineligible for call on Wednesday; likewise with Wednesday and Friday.
+- US/KMC: R1s on ultrasound If they get called in Monday they will be ineligible for call on Wednesday; likewise with Wednesday and Friday.
 During the two weeks at Kettering they will work 7 shifts instead of 9 which they have traditionally worked and take two 24 hr call shifts which will be scheduled by the Kettering chief.
 If those call shifts are not required that block they will work the typical 9 shifts.

-- Teaching: R3s on Teaching block will take 24 hr call shift on two Saturdays.
-As with Hand/Neuro ICU, they will be able to choose which weekends, and on blocks where there are two residents they can determine between themselves how to split their shifts.
+- Teaching: R3s on Teaching block will take 24 hr call shift on two Saturdays they will be able to choose which weekends, and on blocks where there are two residents they can determine between themselves how to split their shifts.

 - Days that are not covered by an off-service resident based on the calendar below will be covered by residents on ED blocks.
 For academic year 2019-2020 this will total 78 days therefore each resident will take one or two 24 hour call shifts throughout the year.

 - Residents who have to utilize the call schedule will be responsible for making up that shift, either during that rotation or during their next ED block, which will be coordinated by the designated chief resident for that ED.